Learn more about what hosting a Jupyter Workshop entails!

 Current Workshops

-Check back after August 26 to see the 2025 workshops!
+Check back in November to see new upcoming workshops!